davidclarke-au/markdown-cv/index.md

 ### In revision
 J. Schütt\* and **D. M. Whipp**.
 Controls on continental strain partitioning above an oblique subduction zone, Northern Andes. *Geochemistry, Geophysics, Geosystems*, in revision.

-### In review
+### In press

 A. Koptev, T. A. Ehlers, M. Nettesheim, and **D. M. Whipp**.
-Response of a rheologically stratified lithosphere to subduction of an indenter-shaped plate: Insights into localized exhumation at orogen syntaxes. *Tectonics*, in review.
+Response of a rheologically stratified lithosphere to subduction of an indenter-shaped plate: Insights into localized exhumation at orogen syntaxes. *Tectonics*, in press.

 ### Journals